Computer-Aided-Navigation-Equipment/hardware/README.md

 # Smart Cane Project

 This project integrates multiple sensors and peripherals with a Raspberry Pi to collect data, capture images, and provide feedback through a buzzer.
-The setup includes GPS, LiDAR, a camera, and a buzzer.
+The setup includes GPS, LiDAR, a camera, a temperature sensor, and a buzzer.

 ## Features